lidofinance/lido-dao/docs/scratch-deploy.md

 The workaround used during Holešky deployment is to deploy auxiliary instances of these contracts standalone and verify them via hardhat Etherscan plugin.
 After this Etherscan will mark the target contracts as verified by "Similar Match Source Code".

 NB, that some contracts require additional auxiliary contract to be deployed.
-Namely, constructor of `AppProxyPinned` depends on proxy implementation ("base" in Aragon terms) contract with `initialize()` function and `Kernel` contract which must return the implementation by call `kernel().getApp(KERNEL_APP_BASES_NAMESPACE, _appId)`.
+Namely, the constructor of `AppProxyPinned` depends on proxy implementation ("base" in Aragon terms) contract with `initialize()` function and `Kernel` contract, which must return the implementation by call `kernel().getApp(KERNEL_APP_BASES_NAMESPACE, _appId)`.
 See `@aragon/os/contracts/apps/AppProxyBase.sol` for the details.

 ## Post deploy initialization

-### Initialization up to fully operational state
+### Initialization up to the fully operational state

-In order to make protocol fully operational the additional steps are required.
+In order to make the protocol fully operational, the additional steps are required:

-- add `NodeOperatorsRegistry` as staking module: `StakingRouter.addStakingModule`
-- add oracle committee members to `HashConsensus` contracts for `AccountingOracle` and `ValidatorsExitBusOracle`: `HashConsensus.addMember`
+- add oracle committee members to `HashConsensus` contracts for `AccountingOracle` and `ValidatorsExitBusOracle`: `HashConsensus.addMember`;
-- initialize initial epoch for `HashConsensus` contracts for `AccountingOracle` and `ValidatorsExitBusOracle`: `HashConsensus.updateInitialEpoch`
+- initialize initial epoch for `HashConsensus` contracts for `AccountingOracle` and `ValidatorsExitBusOracle`: `HashConsensus.updateInitialEpoch`;
-- add guardians to `DepositSecurityModule`: `DepositSecurityModule.addGuardians`
+- add guardians to `DepositSecurityModule`: `DepositSecurityModule.addGuardians`;
-- resume protocol: `Lido.resume`
+- resume protocol: `Lido.resume`;
-- resume WithdrawalQueue: `WithdrawalQueueERC721.resume`
+- resume WithdrawalQueue: `WithdrawalQueueERC721.resume`;
-- add at least one Node Operator: `NodeOperatorsRegistry.addNodeOperator`
+- add at least one Node Operator: `NodeOperatorsRegistry.addNodeOperator`;
-- add validator keys to the Node Operators: `NodeOperatorsRegistry.addSigningKeys`
+- add validator keys to the Node Operators: `NodeOperatorsRegistry.addSigningKeys`;
-- set staking limits for the Node Operators: `NodeOperatorsRegistry.setNodeOperatorStakingLimit`
+- set staking limits for the Node Operators: `NodeOperatorsRegistry.setNodeOperatorStakingLimit`.

-NB, that part of the actions require preliminary granting of the required roles, e.g. `STAKING_MODULE_MANAGE_ROLE` for `StakingRouter.addStakingModule`:
+NB, that part of the actions require prior granting of the required roles, e.g. `STAKING_MODULE_MANAGE_ROLE` for `StakingRouter.addStakingModule`:

 ```js
   await stakingRouter.grantRole(STAKING_MODULE_MANAGE_ROLE, agent.address, { from: agent.address })